 Data visibility is about making sure that the information you want is there for each department when it needs it.
 A change in the way that data is used and stored means that it’s no longer a random occurrence that requests for data will be made.

 It’s then important for making sure that data is easily accessible, and that people understand how they are meant to treat or use the data when it’s accessible.
-Many departments could put in calls for the same data, and it’s important that it’s clear how people should behave with the data.
+Many departments could put in calls for the same data, and it must be clear how people should behave with the data.

 No matter the reason that a developer is using data, the decisions for how that data should be processed, used, or shared shouldn’t be down to an individual’s use.
 Instead, ensure you have policies for data governing.